TritonDataCenter/rfd/rfd/0078/README.md

 `true` _only_ when the `required_nfs_volumes` parameter is sent as part of the request's parameters.

-When this request emits an error event because moray is not upgraded, or because the reindexing process for the `required_nfs_volumes` field is not completed, VMAPI will respond with a HTTP 503 `InvalidSearchFieldError` error.
+When this request emits an `'UnhandledOptionsError'` error event because the moray server is not at a version that supports checking whether indexes are usable, or a `'NotIndexedError'` error because the reindexing process for the `required_nfs_volumes` field is not completed, VMAPI will respond with a HTTP 503 `UnsupportedSearchError` error.

 The consumer of VMAPI, in this case VOLAPI, will fall back to sending a HTTP 503 `UnsupportedError` error to its clients, which will then output explicit and